ibm-cloud-architecture/dba-gitops-catalog/README.md

 # Digital Business Automation Solution gitOps catalog

-The GitOps Catalog includes kustomize bases and overlays for a number of OpenShift operators needed to develop Digital Business Automation solution and services.
+The GitOps Catalog includes [kustomize](http://kustomize.io) bases and overlays folders for a number of OpenShift operators needed to develop Digital Business Automation solution and services.

-This is using the same structure as introduce by Red Hat COP team in [this repository](https://github.com/redhat-cop/gitops-catalog).
+This project is using the same structure as introduce by Red Hat COP team in [this repository](https://github.com/redhat-cop/gitops-catalog).

+## Pre-requisites

+### Red Hat OpenShift cluster
+- An OpenShift v4.7+ cluster is required.

+### IBM Entitlement Key

+The IBM Entitlement Key is required to pull IBM Cloud Pak specific container images from the IBM Entitled Registry.
+To get an entitlement key,

+* Log in to MyIBM Container Software Library with an IBMid and password associated with the entitled software.

+    1. Select the View library option to verify your entitlement(s).
+    1. Select the Get entitlement key to retrieve the key.
+    1. A Secret containing the entitlement key is created in the tools namespace.

+        ```sh
+        oc new-project tools || true
+        oc create secret docker-registry ibm-entitlement-key -n tools \
+        --docker-username=cp \
+        --docker-password="<entitlement_key>" \
+        --docker-server=cp.icr.io
+        ```

 ## Usage